Astro0250/Rogue/README.md

 Includes Javadoc comments (i.e. /** */).
 Includes at least one precondition and one postcondition.
 @ Includes non-void methods.
-Includes at least one method that returns an object other than a String.
+@Includes at least one method that returns an object other than a String.
 Includes a toString method and prints an object.
 @ Includes a void method other than the main method.
-Includes a static method other than the main method.
+@Includes a static method other than the main method.
-Includes a method that alters a static variable in a different class.
+@Includes a method that alters a static variable in a different class.
-Uses the this keyword.
+@Uses the this keyword.
-Is reliable.
+@Is reliable.
-Creates no legal issues nor intellectual property concerns.
+@Creates no legal issues nor intellectual property concerns.
 @Benefits at least one society, economy, or culture. // Benefits Society by relieving stress via game

 Unit 6: Arrays